 In February 2021, Tesla went the extra mile to accept bitcoin payments to purchase its electric vehicles.
 Tesla suspended bitcoin as a form of payment shortly thereafter, pointing to environmental impacts.
 Musk later said the company would likely resume accepting bitcoin payments once the environmental issues have been resolved.

 Apart from bitcoin, Musk has also become a public face of other cryptocurrencies, including ethereum and dogecoin.

-With the rising crypto adoption and the potential for Tesla’s cryptocurrency investments to support its bottom line, investing in Tesla stock is a great way to gain indirect exposure to cryptocurrency while investing in an innovative market leader in EV technology.
+With the rising crypto adoption and the potential for Tesla’s cryptocurrency investments to support its bottom line, investing in Tesla stock is a way to gain indirect exposure to cryptocurrency while investing in an innovative market leader in EV technology.